ranyaammor/ranyaammor/README.md

 My journey into the world of analytics started with my desire to understand how analytics can overcome the complexities of personal finance.
 Since then, I've developed a deep interest in Financial Analytics.

-I’ve worked as a Special Accounts Analyst at the Development Bank of Canada, where I analyzed financial data for bankrupt startups, and as a Research Assistant at RedBirds SportShop McGill, where I optimized sales using data-driven strategies.
-These roles helped me refine my skills and explore how data can solve real-world business challenges.
-During my time in Dubai, I also taught personal finance fundamentals to individuals navigating a fast-paced, high-consumption economy.
-This sparked my curiosity to apply data analytics to create meaningful personalized financial solutions.
+At the Development Bank of Canada, I analyzed the financial data of over 50 bankrupt startups, focusing on liabilities and drafting legal documents for syndicates and lawyers.
+My efforts streamlined bankruptcy processes for companies with $1M+ in debt, ensuring accurate communication of outstanding liabilities.
+At McGill’s RedBirds SportShop, I leveraged sales, financial, and social media data to design targeted marketing campaigns and social media posts, boosting product visibility and driving a 10% profit increase in just six months.

 I hold a Bachelor's in Finance and Business Analytics from McGill University, and seeing the impact data could have on personal finance management, I decided to dive deeper by pursuing a Master of Management in Analytics at McGill as well.
 Through this program, I aim to further refine my analytical skills and apply them to create impactful financial solutions for both individuals and businesses.